johnground/cyberfox2077/README.md

 ## Contributions
 Contributions to CyberFox-2077 are welcome!
 If you have suggestions or improvements, please create an issue or a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements
+OpenCTI for providing the context for cybersecurity project management.
+The Git and GitLab communities for their invaluable resources and support.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.